-I have used not a couple, rather 100s if not 1000s of these Rio Plus Pumps and failures are rare, especially since the impeller design was improved and more importantly I have NEVER had one Rio "leak lubricants", so this is a ludicrous statement!
+I have used not just a couple, rather 100s if not 1000s of these Rio Plus Pumps and failures are rare, especially since the impeller design was improved and more importantly I have NEVER had one Rio "leak lubricants" (there are no lubricants if about.com ever took the time to take one apart before spreading another internet myth), so this is a ludicrous statement!

 Another complaint found in Amazon Reviews (which are also not often trustworthy when one considers the dishonest reviews of the Smart Filter & Green Cleaning Machine) is that the Rio Pumps are noisy.
 Even the first generation Rio pumps were not noisy, yet alone the newer models with improved impeller designs.

 I have used 100s of these pumps, and not one time did any client complain of noise.
 My guess is since these are a powerful pump, is the persons did not secure the pump correctly, allowing vibration.